 In the summer of 2010 Tim packed up his guitar to tour with the veteran rock/metal band “Culprit,” headlining the Headbangers Open Air Festival in Hamburg, Germany, part of the band's reunion tour.

-Tim now lives in North Hollywood, California, where he teaches guitar and bass when not involved in his own music.
+Tim now lives in Los Angeles, where he teaches guitar and bass when not involved in his own music.
 Tim also leads rock-school-style workshops and hosts live concert performances with his student rock group “Obvious Plagiarism.”
 Reminded of his five-year-old self when he recently spotted Paul Stanley at his neighborhood market, he reflected, “Who knew my early fascination with KISS would give me such purpose—and a lifetime of creating and teaching music?”